University of Illinois Chicago College of Pharmacy: Reputation

 The UIC College of Pharmacy is a unit of the University of Illinois.
-U.S. News & World Report ranks UIC as the seventh best among colleges of pharmacy in the United States.
+In 2024, U.S. News & World Report ranked it C as the 15th best among colleges of pharmacy in the United States.

-As of FY2020, the College of Pharmacy ranked in the top ten overecipients of rall federal funding for research, e.g., National Institutes of Health, of 122 U.S. colleges of pharmacy.
-College of Pharmacy-sponsored research programs reached $30 million in fiscal year 2010 (funding doubled in 5 years).
+As of FY2023, the Retzky College of Pharmacy was ranked in the top ten recipients of all federal funding for research among 122 U.S. colleges of pharmacy.
+College of Pharmacy-sponsored research programs reached $30 million in fiscal year 2010, having doubled over five years.

 Admissions

-Although not required, nearly 70 percent of applicants to the PharmD program hold a bachelor's degree prior to admission.
-To earn the PharmD, students complete a minimum of six years of study: The first two years of prepharmacy coursework can be accomplished at any accredited college or university; the final four years of professional education are completed at the UIC College of Pharmacy.
-High school students may seek admission to the College of Pharmacy through UIC's Guaranteed Professional Program Admissions initiative; these students are required to complete their prepharmacy coursework at UIC before entry into the College of Pharmacy.
+Although not required, nearly 70 percent of applicants to the PharmD program hold a bachelor's degree before admission.
+To earn the PharmD, students complete a minimum of six years of study: The first two years of pre-pharmacy coursework can be accomplished at any accredited college or university; the final four years of professional education are completed at the UIC College of Pharmacy.
+High school students may seek admission to the College of Pharmacy through UIC's Guaranteed Professional Program Admissions initiative; these students are required to complete their pre-pharmacy coursework at UIC before entry into the College of Pharmacy.

 Each graduate (MS/PhD) program has its own admissions requirements and handles its own admissions process.
 Applicants must apply for admission to a specific program.

 Many graduate programs only admit candidates in the fall semester of each year.

 The college offers a PharmD/PhD program, in which the professional doctor of pharmacy degree can be earned simultaneously with any of the PhDs offered.
 Through judicious selection and timing of courses, both degrees can be completed in less overall time than would be required to complete the programs separately.

-Some graduate programs allow applications to the master of science degree, usually from students who intend of continuing to the PhD.
-The dDpartment of bBopharmaceutical sSiences does not admit tstudents o the MS.
+Some graduate programs allow applications to the master of science degree, usually from students who intend to continue to a PhD afterwards.
+The Department of Biopharmaceutical Sciences does not admit students to the MS.

-Research

-In the National Institutes of Health's (NIH) fiscal year 2016, the college's total reportable research funding was $18.5 million.
-This places the college in 5th place nationwide for overall research dollars.
-For the following fiscal year, the college reported $21.15M in awards to the American Association of Colleges of Pharmacy.

 Departments

-More than 280 research and clinical faculty conduct research and provide training to more than 160 graduate students and postdoctoral trainees, as well as 700 professional students.
-Departments in the College of Pharmacy are organized around four major areas of the pharmaceutical sciences:
+More than 280 research and clinical faculty members conduct research and provide training to more than 160 graduate students and postdoctoral trainees, as well as 700 professional students.
+Departments in the College of Pharmacy are organized around three major areas of the pharmaceutical sciences: